hyperspy/hyperspyUI/doc/source/devguide.rst

 Once a sequence of steps have been recorded and adjusted, it can be saved as a python script which can then be loaded later for future use.
-However, if this is something that is used often, and does not change from time to time, this might be rather cumbersome.
+However, if this is something that is used often, and does not change from session to session, this might become rather cumbersome.
 The easiest step then is to turn the code into a UI action, either as a menu item, or toolbar button.
 This is done by creating a new plugin.
 To ease the creation of a plugin, the :ref:`code-editor` has a button 'Make Plugin'.

 For example, here we've created a rather simple exmple for code to